Japan eSIM installation QR code on iPhone with Mt. Fuji background

 4. Holafly — the only true unlimited eSIM

-Who it's for: Content creators livestreaming or editing 4K on the road, stays of 14 days or longer where throttled Mbps become painful, travelers who hated the limits on their last trip and don't want to think about data again.
+Who it's for: Content creators livestreaming or editing 4K on the road, stays of 14 days or longer where throttled speeds become painful, travelers who hated the limits on their last trip and don't want to think about data again.

 5. Jetfi eSIM — solid but not distinctive